 The person you are referred to will know that you have been referred for a second opinion and will usually have access to any results from tests that you have already had.
 You might also find that your GP or doctor asks a colleague to give a second opinion if they feel it would be helpful.

-For more about the NHS Constitution visit nhs.uk/NHSConstitution

-For more about the Handbook to the NHS Constitution visit gov.uk/government/publications/supplements-to -the-nhs-constitution-for-england

-For more about the NICE guideline visit nice.org.uk/guidance/ng217
+For more information visit: epilepsysociety.org.uk/your-appointment-or-review nhs.uk/NHSConstitution gov.uk/government/publications/supplements-to-the-nhs-constitution-for-england nice.org.uk/guidance/ng217